-I’ve been experimenting on Canton Noodles for a long time.
+I’ve been experimenting with Canton Noodles for a long time.
 If I am not mistaken, this is my sixth attempt.
 Finally, I got it right – the right texture of the noodles and the sweet taste I was looking for.
-The first five did not turned out well.
+The first five did not turn out well.
 It’s either the noodles are so soft or the noodles are not fully cooked.
-And in other case, I did not like the sauce or I think the seasoning or the ingredients I used, I really can’t remember.
+Also, I did not like the sauce or I think the seasoning or the ingredients I used, I really can’t remember.
 Then one day, I really had this bad craving.
 I checked my pantry for available seasoning or sauce and I found a sweet soy sauce and oyster sauce.
 So, I went to the grocery to buy noodles and the veggies I need.
 I told myself, I will try again… I have to.

 227g/8oz canton noodles (I used UFC Canton Noodles)